One of the most treasured colors in the plant world is red and nature also gives us an abundance of plants that produce

-Canadian hemlock, Tsuga canadensis, also known as eastern hemlock with a range from northeastern Minnesota eastward through southern Quebec to Nova Scotia, and south into the Appalachian Mountains to northern Georgia and Alabama.
+Canadian hemlock, Tsuga canadensis, also known as eastern hemlock with a range from northeastern Minnesota eastward through southern Quebec to Nova Scotia, and south into the Appalachian Mountains of northern Georgia and Alabama.

 Chokecherry trees, Prunus virginiana, are native to North America and are found everywhere except the deep South.
 It is a small tree and produces fruit that ranges in color from bright red to dark purple.